SESYNC-ci/geospatial-packages-in-R-lesson/docs/_slides/vector.md

 ![plot of chunk st_ntersect]({{ site.baseurl }}/images/st_ntersect-1.png)
 {:.captioned}

 The individual hydrological units are preserved but any part of them (or any whole polygon) lying outside the `state_md` polygon is cut from the output.
 The attribute data remains in the corresponding records of the `data.frame`, but (as warned) has not been updated.
-For example, the "AREA" attribute of the clipped HUCs does not reflect the new polygon.
+For example, the "AREA" attribute of any clipped HUC does not reflect the new polygon.

 ===